Lost Little Lambs Rest Your Hand In His

 This lost little lamb was a bouncy overzealous middle schooler who did not attend church but was a regular attendee at youth events.
 Our world is full of our statistical these children as they pour into our homes, schools, and churches lost in their eyes is the future.
 Behind their giggles and laughter, is the heart of glass shattering in the midst of their chaotic joy that hides their stories.

 Such joy and even giddiness were her covering.
-She finally releases the pent up emotion as she lands on the fluffy woman and remains very close.
+She finally releases the pent-up emotion as she lands on the fluffy woman and remains very close.
 She unloads her litany of events from her previous week since their last meeting.
 She stays close at first until she connects to her little posse of friends that love her for being her.

-She has shared her secrets with only a few and for those that she has allowed in, they want her bubble last as long as possible.
-Yes, the bubble must pop, but not yet, at least not for the typical two hours of youth activity and sermon message prepared for the likes of her.
+She has shared her secrets with only a few, and for those that she has allowed in, they want her bubble last as long as possible.
+Yes, the balloon must pop, but not yet, at least not for the typical two hours of youth activity and sermon message prepared for the likes of her.
 At last, the lamb is home surrounded by love, if only for a few hours in her week.

 Are you a lost lamb?

 How many of us are like this little lamb, running from the groping snares of this world?
 Seeking comfort in the words of God's message.
 How important is it for those of us who understand the Master's love, to share the message of peace that comes from taking Him with you when you leave the gatherings of His people?
 Taking His love and light to others from the places of worship where you find the teachings of His word is what we are called to do.
-How important to impress upon those lost lambs that He is the light of the world and wherever you go, so will He go?
+How essential to impress upon those lost lambs that He is the light of the world and wherever you go, so will He go?

 What I love about the little girl I described earlier is her feeling of solace in her Father's house.
 She shared sad details of her reality that made you realize she needed protection and love.
 She learned to trust in this safe zone as a place to connect with a Father who loved her unconditionally.
 She came to expect that kind of love from those she met at the church youth nights.
 They became her lifeline during a time when navigating her life seemed out of her control.
-Because it was, she was a child living in the chaos of choices being made around her.
+Because it was, she was a child living in the chaos of choices around her.

 After some time she began to mature, always feeling comfort in the connections she made there while flourishing into a beautiful young woman stronger from her trials.
 In some way, we are all a little like the lost little lamb.
 We have seasons in life that situations are out of our control and we seek our Father's house with the passion of a youthful teen heading to their safe zone.

 It's not for any of us to repair or fix the trials of this life nor for us to justify or rationalize, although as humans we tend to do so.
-Rather we must seek Christ in all those around us and see Him working in all things.
+Instead, we must seek Christ in all those around us and see Him working in all things.
 You can’t take the real from the world and truth is you can’t make it all better, but there is someone who can.
-That someone is our awesome God and He is in control and Oh, how He loves us.
+That someone is our awesome God, and He is in control and Oh, how He loves us.

 How we ache for those trying to find their way to a bubble for a few hours a week?
 Lost little lamb rest your hand in His and be free to shine your light for always.
-I pray we are ready when the lost find their way to us, I pray we know how to be the hands and feet of Christ in a nation lost in so many ways.
+I pray we are ready when the lost find their way to us; I pray we know how to be the hands and feet of Christ in a nation lost in so many ways.

 © 2013 The Stages Of ME